baichuanzhou/Intuitive-Classification/README.md

-# A 2D Classification Project Using Neural Network
+# Visualizing How Neural Networks Classify 2D Data

 This project is created with [Create React App](https://github.com/facebook/create-react-app) and [TensorFlow.js](https://www.tensorflow.org/js).\
 The project is now available at https://baichuanzhou.github.io/Intuitive-Classification/.